"I don't deserve it": Falcons captain in tears after winning award vs S/Africa

 WAFCON 2025: Super Falcons Player in Tears After Receiving Woman of the Match Award vs South Africa

-- Super Falcons captain Rasheedat Ajibade broke down in tears after being adjudged the Woman of the Match against Bayana Bayana on Tuesday night, July 22
+- Super Falcons captain Rasheedat Ajibade broke down in tears after being adjudged the Woman of the Match against Banyana Banyana on Tuesday night, July 22

 - Ajibade scored the opening goal for the Super Falcons in the encounter, which is her first of the tournament